-The Company's maximum exposure to credit risk amounted to RM138,611 (2022: RM24,479), representing the outstanding banking facilities and for supply of services to certain subsidiary companies at the end of the reporting period.
+The Company's maximum exposure to credit risk amounted to RM Nil (2023: RM138,611), representing the outstanding banking facilities and for supply of services to certain subsidiary companies at the end of the reporting period.
 There was no indication that any subsidiary companies would default on repayment as at the end of the reporting period.

-(ii) Liquidity risk
+Liquidity risk (ii)